brson/multirust/README.md

 * Figure out what to do about command line completions for cargo, etc.
 * Tests for various paths with spaces in them.
-* Make blastoff script interactive: require confirmation to start and display a notice if gpg is not installed.
+* Make quick-install script interactive: require confirmation to start and display a notice if gpg is not installed.
 * Add a way to disable signature verification.
 * There are probably ways to cause damage by trusting the user about